top of page

 What is combined MPGe?

-Combined MPGe is a measure that represents the average energy efficiency of an EV across both city and highway driving conditions.
-The EPA calculates it and combines the MPGe ratings from standardized tests that simulate urban (city) driving with frequent stops and slower speeds, and highway driving with higher speeds and fewer stops.
-The combined MPGe gives consumers a more comprehensive view of an EV's overall efficiency, reflecting its performance across a mix of driving environments.
+Combined MPGe is a measure of an EV's energy efficiency across both city and highway driving, calculated by the EPA.
+It combines MPGe from tests that mimic city driving, with stops and slower speeds, and highway driving, with faster, steadier speeds.
+This combined MPGe offers a well-rounded view of an EV’s overall efficiency.

 How does MPGe impact vehicle operating costs?